£65.00

 Axle Type - you can tell which type of axle you need by looking at the shape of the bottom bracket hole in your crankset.
 For square tapers, the ISO introduced a standard for European makers in the early 90s, JIS then did the same in Asia.
 Before then it was not so simple, and although there is a degree of interchangeability, the best way to make sure you have the right axle is to stick to the same brand from the same era, ideally the proprietary model.

-If you're taking part in L'Eroica or a similar vintage event, this is fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong chainset & BB!
+If you're taking part in L'Eroica or any other vintage event, these are fully compliant - so rest assured, the pre-1987 police won't lock you up for having the wrong bearings!

 OVERVIEW